objectified/vdist/README.md

 ```

 In case it's not directly obvious, this mappings file defines 2 machines: web-machine and database-machine.
 Each machine has 2 properties, called "flavor" and "template".
 Flavor indicates the name of the Docker image, which will be pulled from the Docker repo by vdist (since only Docker is supported at the moment, we don't need to be explicit about it).
 The "template" key indicates what script to load on the build machine to actually execute the build process.
 You can take a look at vdist's own templates to get an idea of how they work, and how to create your own.
 They really are simple shell scripts, that are used as templates so that specific build information can be injected at runtime.
 These shell scripts can be put in the templates directory alongside your mappings file.
 All parameters that are given by you when calling add_build() are injected into the template.

+## How to contribute
+I would certainly appreciate your help!
+Issues, feature requests and pull requests are more than welcome.
+I'm guessing I would need much more effort creating more deployment templates, but any help is appreciated!